 Avvaiyar, who had actually not expected such an inquiry from that shepherd boy stood in astonishment.
 She recognized then that the boy previously referred to the ripe fruits as ‘cozy fruits’ and unripe green fruits as ‘chilly fruits’ to tease her.

 She felt embarrassed by the fact that she was defeated by an illiterate shepherd boy.
 She wanted to beg for his forgiveness for thinking low of him as an illiterate boy, and so looked up the tree for him.

 The boy was not to be seen there.

 But, suddenly, at the middle of that thick hilly forest, Lord Murugan appeared before her and giggled divinely with love and admiration.

 Lord Murugan was seated on his beautiful peacock and also looked divinely magnificent.
 He held his powerful weapon, the spear in his hand.

-“My dear Grandma Avvai, I recognized that you were tired and famished and that there is nobody to assist you at this thick forest.
+“My dear Grandma Avvai, I recognized that you were tired and famished and that there is nobody to assist you in this thick forest.
 That is why I came right here to help you.
 In the meantime, I wanted to tease you a little.
 You yourself have actually educated all that we ought not to evaluate people by their appearance.

-You are a much learned and also talented Tamil poet.
+You are a much-learned and also talented Tamil poet.
 I bless you with a long and also worthwhile life on this earth”, Lord Murugan blessed her as he disappeared.

-Feeling very pleased that her dearest God himself had actually come there to assist her and bless her, the Grandma Avvai sang several stunning songs glorifying Lord Murugan and worshipped the Lord with love.
+Feeling very pleased that her dearest God himself had actually come there to assist her and bless her, Grandma Avvai sang several stunning songs glorifying Lord Murugan and worshipped the Lord with love.